FooWeiKang/computing-work-2/A Monster Calls but Conor has a gun.md

 “Shoot their furniture!”
 Conor shouted.
 “Shoot everything!”
 The monster sighed,"bloody american"
-The monster blasted down the interior of the house, pumping every piece of furniture full of the wonderful ammunition he had
+The monster blasted down the interior of the house, pumping every piece of furniture full of the wonderful ammunition he had.
 “SHOOT THE WHOLE THING DOWN!”
 Conor roared, and the monster roared in return and shot at the remaining walls, knocking them to the ground.
 Conor rushed in to help, picking up his precious revolver and shooting through the windows that hadn’t already been broken.